 The Certificate in Counterintelligence is designed to prepare domestic security officers to confront the vast array of threats, challenges, and problems facing the public at all levels in the post-911 world.

-Elective Courses (Choose three)
+Elective Courses (Choose a total of 12 credits)

 - IWP 647 Case Studies in Counterintelligence Operations

 - IWP 622 Comparative Intelligence Systems